-In today's post, I'll walk you through three simple techniques I always use to make white areas pop without overworking your painting.
+In today’s post, Mimosa.
+H will walk you through three simple techniques she always uses to make white areas pop beautifully and effortlessly.

-These methods are easy to follow and super effective.
-Let's get started.
+These methods are easy to follow and incredibly effective.
+Let’s get started.

 Contents

-Before jumping into painting, preparing your paper the right way is essential.
+Before jumping into painting, preparing the paper the right way is essential.
 A good start makes a big difference.

-I always start by outlining my subject on a separate sheet of paper.
-Once I'm happy with it, I darken the back using a 4B pencil.
+They always start by outlining their subject on a separate sheet of paper.
+Once they’re happy with it, they darken the back using a 4B pencil.

-Then, I trace that drawing onto my watercolor paper.
+Then, they trace that drawing onto their watercolor paper.
 This method helps keep the watercolor paper clean and smooth.

 Why does this matter?

 Watercolor paper can be sensitive.
 Too much rubbing or erasing can damage its surface.
-This simple trick avoids that problem and prepares you for a crisp painting.
+This simple trick avoids that problem and prepares the artist for a crisp painting.

 Technique #1: Lifting – Reveal the White Beneath

 This first method is about pulling the paint off the paper to create light and shine.
-I'll show you how I use this technique while painting a ceramic jar.
+They show how they use this technique while painting a ceramic jar.

-Lifting is excellent when you want soft transitions or to bring out highlights on a painted surface.
+Lifting is excellent when soft transitions or highlights on a painted surface are needed.
 It works especially well for objects with smooth textures like ceramics.

-In this example, I start by painting the jar with watercolor.
-While the paint is still damp, I gently lift the pigment off the surface with a flat brush.
+In this example, they start by painting the jar with watercolor.
+While the paint is still damp, they gently lift the pigment off the surface with a flat brush.

-This helps me create a soft, natural-looking highlight.
-You don't have to use a flat brush, but I like it because it allows me to control the edges and build gentle transitions in tone.
+This helps them create a soft, natural-looking highlight.
+You don’t have to use a flat brush, but they like it because it allows them to control the edges and build gentle transitions in tone.

-By lifting the paint, I let the paper's white show through.
+By lifting the paint, they let the paper’s white show through.
 This gives the object form and light without using white paint.
-It's a subtle technique, but it's super effective.
+It’s a subtle technique, but it’s super effective.

 Technique #2: Leaving the White Area Unpainted

-Instead of painting and lifting the color, I sometimes don't paint the white object.
-This might sound strange, but it's one of my favorite ways to paint delicate subjects like flowers.
+Instead of painting and lifting the color, they sometimes don’t paint the white object.
+This might sound strange, but it’s one of their favorite ways to paint delicate subjects like flowers.

 Leaving white space untouched is a powerful technique.
-It uses the natural brightness of your watercolor paper to create the white object.
+It uses the natural brightness of the watercolor paper to create the white object.

 The effect is clean, elegant, and super effective, especially for petals or other soft shapes.

-To make this work, I leave a small gap outside the pencil line of the painting object.
-For example, I don't color up to the line if I'm painting a jar or a flower.
+To make this work, they leave a small gap outside the pencil line of the painting object.
+For example, they don’t color up to the line if they’re painting a jar or a flower.

 That tiny, unpainted space becomes the edge of the object.
 It adds shape and depth without using any paint.

-I leave this area to dry naturally before adding more detail.
-That way, the paper stays fresh, and I don't muddy the clean white I'm trying to keep.
+They leave this area to dry naturally before adding more detail.
+That way, the paper stays fresh, and they don’t muddy the clean white they’re trying to keep.

 Now, let’s move on to the final technique.
 This one involves using actual white paint.